 Columbia International University offers veterans and their eligible spouses educational benefits in the form of a tuition discount.
 These are available to both online undergraduate and online and residential graduate veterans, active duty service members and their eligible spouses who are pursuing a certificate or degree program and are in good academic standing.
-Students receiving Tuition Assistance or Full VA Education Benefits may not be eligible.
-A military discount rate of \$250 per credit hour will be awarded at the undergrad and graduate level and a 25% discount will be awarded at the doctoral level once the student has been deemed eligible and is registered for courses for the semester.
+Students receiving Full VA Education Benefits will not be eligible.
+A military discount rate of 50% will be awarded at the online undergraduate and graduate levels and a 25% discount will be awarded at the doctoral level once the student has been deemed eligible and is registered for courses for the semester.
 Other discounts or scholarships cannot be applied.